Cheapest Days to Fly and Best Time to Buy Airline Tickets

-Think of this as the golden rule of shopping: Always compare airfares.
-Some folks don’t because they know their favorite airline always has the best deal, but no airline alway has the cheapest prices, not Spirit, not Southwest, not every single time, and we’ve proved this.
-If you don’t compare, you could pay too much and why pay a penny more than you have to?
+The golden rule of shopping: Always compare airfares.
+Some folks fail to do this because they ‘know’ their favorite airline always has the best deal, but no airline always has the cheapest prices, not Spirit, not Southwest, not every single time on every single route, and we’ve proved it.
+If you don’t compare, you could pay too much, and why pay a penny more than you have to?

-Tip: Set a FareCompare airfare alert and we’ll do the work for you!
-Signing up for alerts only takes a second and the deals come to directly to you via email.
+Tip: Set a FareCompare airfare alert and we’ll do the work for you.
+Signing up for an alert only takes a second and the deals come to directly to you via email.
 Then, if you get a fare you like, act fast; the best deals don’t last.

 Save even more by knowing the cheapest days to fly.
 If you can’t book cheap days for your entire flight, do it for one leg of the trip and you’ll still see some savings.

-Cheap days: In the U.S., Tuesday, Wednesday, Saturday are usually cheapest.
+Cheap days: In the U.S., Tuesday, Wednesday and Saturday are usually cheapest.
 For international travel, weekdays are usually cheaper than weekends.

 Expensive days: Fridays and Sundays usually cost more, especially in the U.S.

-Cheap times of day: A good rule of thumb is to fly when most people don’t want to.
-Cheap times include dawn, overnight and flights around the lunch and dinner hour.
+Cheap times of day: Fly when most people don’t want to, such as dawn, overnight or flights during the lunch or dinner hour.

-Tip: We can find the cheapest days to fly for you on the Getaway Map.
-Just type in your hometown and click the month or season you’d like the fly.
-The best deals will appear for U.S. cities and destinations around the world.
+Tip: We can help you find the cheapest days to fly from your city with the Getaway Map.
+Just type in your hometown, click the month or season you’d like the fly, and you will instantly see deals to destinations around the world.
 Click the ones that look interesting, and you’ll see four itineraries; click them all.

 5. Fly the Cheapest Route

-Non-stops vs. connecting flights: Non-stops are more convenient of course but you can sometimes find much better deals on connecting flights (not always, but often).
+Non-stops vs. connecting flights: Non-stops are more convenient but you can sometimes find better deals on connecting flights (not always, but often).
 On long flights, we’ve seen some connecting flights that were 50% cheaper than non-stops.
 Bottom line: Always compare the price of a non-stop with a connecting flight before you ding your credit card.
 Only you can decide if a cheaper price is worth the inconvenience of a longer travel day.